SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 106_107_108](https://user-images.githubusercontent.com/90856848/137994376-8e64baa4-0818-4fb0-ab82-3b8f24ab1b79.png)

-<br> You have now created a numeric point chart that displays Gross Margin filtered for only data in 2021.
+<br> 🚩You have now created a numeric point chart that displays Gross Margin filtered for only data in 2021.

 109. Decrease the size of the Numeric Point Chart

 ![Image 109](https://user-images.githubusercontent.com/90856848/137994450-af633095-8423-449a-925a-e22706f2aa9b.png)

-<br> Let us use SAP Analytics Cloud's duplicate chart functionality to easily create our other KPIs.
+<br> 🚩Let us use SAP Analytics Cloud's duplicate chart functionality to easily create our other KPIs.

 110. Click the **More** icon